adjust/xamarin_sdk/doc/android/android.md

 Download the latest version from our [releases page][releases].
 Extract the archive into a directory of your choice.

-If you want to use adjust bindings DLL you can start with [step 3](#step3dll).
+If you want to use the adjust bindings DLL, you can start with [step 3](#step3dll).

-### 2. Add adjust Android bindings project to your solution
+### 2. Add the adjust Android bindings project to your solution

-Choose to add an exising project to your solution.
+Choose to add an existing project to your solution.

 ![][add_android_binding]

-Select `AdjustBindingsAndroid` project file and select Open.
+Select the `AdjustBindingsAndroid` project file and hit Open.

 ![][select_android_binding]

-After this, you will have adjust Android bindings added as submodule to your solution.
+You will now have adjust Android bindings added as submodule to your solution.

 ![][submodule_android_binding]

-### 3. Add reference to adjust Android bindings project
+### 3. Add reference to the adjust Android bindings project

-#### Adding adjust bindings project
+#### Adding the adjust bindings project

-After you have successfully added adjust Android bindings project to your solution, you should add a reference to it in your Android app project properties.
+After you have successfully added the adjust Android bindings project to your solution, you should add a reference to it in your Android app project properties.

 ![][reference_android_binding]

-#### <a id="step3dll"></a>Adding adjust bindings DLL
+#### <a id="step3dll"></a>Adding the adjust bindings DLL

-You should add a reference to adjust bindings DLL in your Android project properties.
-You should choose to add `.Net Assembly` and look for `AdjustBindingsAndroid.dll` you have downloaded and select it.
+The next step is to add a reference to adjust bindings DLL in your Android project properties.
+In the references window, open the `.Net Assembly` panel and add the `AdjustBindingsAndroid.dll` that you have downloaded.

 ![][select_android_dll]

 ### 4. Add Google Play Services

 Since the 1st of August of 2014, apps in the Google Play Store must use the Google Advertising ID to uniquely identify devices.
-To allow the adjust SDK to use the Google Advertising ID, you must integrate the Google Play Services.
+To allow the adjust SDK to use the Google Advertising ID, you must integrate Google Play Services.
 If you haven't done this yet, follow these steps:

 1. Choose to `Get More Components` by your `Components` folder in Android app project.